PVDoriginal/firefly/README.md

   - Mulitple lightmaps
   - Light textures

 Feel free to open an issue if you want to request any specific features or report any bugs!

+Also you can ask any questions over on [discord](https://discord.com/channels/691052431525675048/1447681362722033816)!

 ## Bevy Compatibility
 | bevy | bevy_firefly  |